iammahira27-mel/House-Price-Prediction/README.md

 # House Price Prediction

-This mini project predicts house sale prices using the Kaggle **House Prices: Advanced Regression Techniques** dataset.
+This project predicts house sale prices using the Kaggle **House Prices: Advanced Regression Techniques** dataset.
 It walks through the basic machine learning pipeline: loading data, exploring important patterns, preparing features, training regression models, and comparing their performance.

 ## What This Project Does